scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-248.md

 ---
 layout: answer
 title: "Which of the following statements are true about Amazon Au"
-blurb: "Both Amazon Aurora and RDS are relational database offerings.
-But Aurora only supports MySQL and PostgreSQL.
-Amazon Aurora is a relational database offe"
+blurb: "<p>Both Amazon Aurora and RDS are relational database offerings.
+But Aurora only supports MySQL and PostgreSQL.</p>
+<p>Amazon Aurora is a relational databa"
 quid: 248
 ---